Romagnol: Grammar

+Orthography

+Romagnol lacks a standardized orthography, leading to a huge varieties among authors.

+The orthography adopted here is from Daniele Vitali's L'ortografia Romagnola (2008).

 Morphology

 Unlike Standard Italian, not all nouns end in a theme vowel.
 Masculine nouns lack theme vowels, and feminine nouns typically (but not always) terminate in a.
-Masculine nouns and adjectives undergo lexically-specified ablaut to form the plural, and feminine nouns and adjectives form the plural by a becoming i or being deleted after a consonant cluster or a double consonant.
+Masculine nouns and adjectives undergo lexically-specified umlaut to form the plural, and feminine nouns and adjectives form the plural by a becoming i or being deleted after a consonant cluster or geminate consonant.

 Both languages derive their lexicon from Vulgar Latin, but some words differ in gender.

 Syntax

-Italian and Romagnol share much of the same features when it comes to verbs.
-Both languages use subject-verb-object in simple sentences for their word order.
+Italian and Romagnol share many of the same features when it comes to verbs.
+Both languages use subject–verb–object in simple sentences for their word order.
 Verbs are conjugated according to tense, mood, and person.
 Romagnol also has four conjugations, compared to Standard Italian's three: the first, -êr; the second, -ér; the third, -ar; and the fourth, -ìr.
 Marked differences in Romagnol from Standard Italian are that personal pronouns are required, and some verbs in Romagnol use a reflexive construction even if the speaker is not the second argument of the verb although Italian uses an intransitive construction.

 Impersonal verbs, which lack a canonical subject, in Romagnol use "avèr" but in Standard Italian use "essere."
 Even though the subject is null, an expletive pronoun is inserted in the specifier position, much like "it" in English.